Immune Boosting Foods

-The common cold is doing the rounds at the moment and so far, thankfully, it hasn’t got me.
+Everyone needs immune-boosting foods on the daily and whilst the common cold is doing the rounds at the moment, so far, thankfully, it hasn’t got me.
 Earlier this year, however, I did get struck down with the flu.
 Actual, proper flu.
-The actual real deal flu is very different from the common cold and wiped me out for 2 plus weeks and protecting our immune system from any pathogens and disease is important year round, so here are some of my top picks for immune boosting foods.
+The actual real deal flu is very different from the common cold and wiped me out for 2 plus weeks.
+Protecting our immune system from any pathogens and disease is important year-round, so here are some of my top picks for immune-boosting foods.

 Vitamin C is one of many nutrients that are important for immune health!

-Whilst a well-balanced diet loaded with whole foods is key to staying healthy, there are some specific foods that can help boost and support immune health.
+Whilst a well-balanced diet loaded with whole foods is the underlying key to having a healthy immune system, there are some specific foods that can help boost and support immune health.

 When it comes to vitamin C, strawberries make an excellent choice to increase immune-boosting blood cells.
-The recommended daily intake of vitamin C is 45mg and just one cup of strawberries packs in 70mg!
-When consuming foods containing vitamin C approximately 70-90% of the vitamin C is absorbed and cooking and storage can reduce the amount of vitamin C available.
+The recommended daily intake of immune-boosting vitamin C is 45mg and just one cup of strawberries packs in 70mg!
+When consuming foods containing vitamin C approximately 70-90% of the vitamin C is absorbed.
+Cooking and storage can reduce the amount of vitamin C available.
 Other good food sources of vitamin C include; oranges, berries, papaya, capsicum, broccoli, asparagus and kale.

-Ginger contains a number of bioactive compounds and fresh ginger is rich in the compound gingerol and this is found in slightly lesser quantities in dry ginger, whereas shagaols, another compound are in high concentrations in dry ginger.
-The relevance of this is that both gingerol and shagoal are key to reducing pain, inflammation and fever, so whether you have fresh or dry ginger, both offer benefits.
-One of my favourite ways to sneak in some ginger is my Ultimate Healthy Hot Chocolate recipe.
+Ginger contains a number of bioactive compounds that boost immune health.
+Fresh ginger is rich in the compound gingerol and this is found in slightly lesser quantities in dry ginger, whereas shagaols, another compound are in high concentrations in dry ginger.
+The relevance of this to immune health is that both gingerol and shagoal are key to reducing pain, inflammation and fever, so whether you have fresh or dry ginger, both offer immune-boosting benefits.
+One of my favourite ways to sneak in some immune-boosting ginger is my Ultimate Healthy Hot Chocolate recipe.

-Pineapple has a double hit for immune boosting qualities and of course, its a good source of vitamin C, but it also contains a digestive enzyme called bromelain.
+Pineapple has a double hit for immune-boosting qualities and of course, its a good source of vitamin C, but it also contains a digestive enzyme called bromelain.
 Bromelain is a protein-digesting enzyme increasing nutrient absorption and boosting immune function by regulating the immune and inflammatory response.
 Bromelain is also useful to reduce mucus, so if you do catch a cold, it will come in handy.
-Bromelain is found throughout pineapples but is found in larger quantities in the core.
+Immune-boosting bromelain is found throughout pineapples but is found in larger quantities in the core.

-Probably not the first food you think of when it comes to boosting the immune system but their importance stems from their role in maintaining optimal gut health.
-The immune system stems from the gut and oats are considered to be a prebiotic food.
-Their role as a prebiotic food produces short-chain fatty acids (SCFAs) through fermentation in the gut and SCFAs play a key role in protecting against any invading pathogens.
+Probably not the first food you think of when it comes to immune-boosting foods but their importance stems from their role in maintaining optimal gut health.
+The immune system begins in the gut and oats are a prebiotic food.
+Their role as a prebiotic food produces short-chain fatty acids (SCFAs) through fermentation in the gut and SCFAs play a key role in protecting against any invading pathogens, ultimately enhancing our immune system.
 Other sources of prebiotic foods include; garlic, leeks, onions, asparagus and unripe bananas.

 As mentioned above, garlic is a prebiotic food that has a beneficial effect on immune health via the gut.
 Garlic contains an important compound, alliin, found in both fresh and dried garlic and this is a primary player in how garlic supports the immune system by stimulating immune essential cells such as lymphocytes (white blood cells) and natural killer cells.
 Similarly to turmeric, a lot of research has been conducted in animal models rather than humans, but again, garlic is a really beneficial nutrient to incorporate into the diet.